Bagoum/danmokou/docs/articles/tstages.md

 ![Unity_fCDylGDm7L](../images/Unity_fCDylGDm7L.png)

 Fill in anything you like for `Key`.
-Link `Replay Save Menu` and `Endcard` to the existing `ReplaySave/Endcard` scene configs. `Tutorial` optionally links to a tutorial accessible from the main menu, `Mini Tutorial` optionally links to a tutorial that automatically runs if the player hasn't finished the actual tutorial.
+Link `Replay Save Menu` and `Endcard` to the existing `ReplaySave/Endcard` scene configs. `Tutorial` optionally links to a tutorial accessible from the main menu, and `Mini Tutorial` optionally links to a tutorial that automatically runs if the player hasn't finished the actual tutorial.
 The bounds fields already have default values based on the normal Touhou stage boundaries, so you don't need to change them.

 The Campaign GameDefinition doesn't itself contain the stages or endings; that's handled by `Campaign Config` and linked through the `Campaign/Extra Campaign` fields, which respectively handle the "main game" campaign and the "extra stage" campaign.
 Let's create a new campaign (right click > `Create > Data > Campaign Configuration`) and link it to the `Campaign` field on our new GameDefinition.
 Opening it should show the following fields: